 St Mary's Harbour, Isles of Scilly, c 1850

 The Marine Quarterly is also keen to remind its readers of great sea writers who have slid over the horizon.
-We have already reprinted excerpts from George Millar, the forgotten sailing narratives of Hilaire Belloc, the intrepid but relaxed Ernest Gann, the brilliant but nearly-forgotten Alf Loomis, as well as Hammond Innes, Bill Tilman and Rudyard Kipling.
+We have already reprinted excerpts from George Millar, the forgotten sailing narratives of Hilaire Belloc, the intrepid but relaxed Ernest Gann, the brilliant Alf Loomis, as well as Hammond Innes, Bill Tilman, Rudyard Kipling and William Faulkner.

-The current issue, number 25, was published in March 2017.
-There will be further issues quarterly hereafter – the next will be sent out during the first fortnight of June 2017.
+The current issue, number 32, is being sent out from early December 2018.
+There will be further issues quarterly hereafter – the next will be sent out during the first fortnight of March 2019.
 (It is hardly necessary to point out that a gift subscription makes a fine present that lasts all year).

 Subscribers who would like to buy back issues should click the relevant boxes on the subscriptions page – which, by the way, we have recently updated in the interests of clarity and security.
 Existing subscribers may find the page reluctant to load.
 If so, click the ‘refresh’ button in your toolbar a couple of times, and a new world will reveal itself to you in all its brilliance.